Amoebophrya: Amoebophrya strains

 Different strains of Amoebophrya have been seen to infect different host species.
 Though research regarding the specificity of Amoebophrya is currently underway, the current hypothesis supported is that they range from non-host-specific to extremely host specific.
 Over twenty dinoflagellate species have been reported to be infected by some strain of Amoebophrya.
 It has proven to be difficult to determine whether or not a strain truly is host specific.
 Host specificity is confirmed not only through the strain's ability to infect various hosts, but their reproductive ability afterwards.
 If the Amoebophrya strain infects various hosts but is unable to successfully create following generations, then it would be considered host specific.
 Amoebophyra is mostly known for its correlation with harmful algal blooms (HABs).
 Abundance of certain strains have been linked to the decline of some HABs in marine life, while others have been found to cause it.

 The ability of Amoebophrya to significantly reduce the population of HAB-forming dinoflagellates through predation is an essential aspect of its natural history and its contribution to marine ecosystems.

+The following "strains" apply an open nomenclature format, where "sp." means "(a yet-to-be-named) species" and "ex" means "as found in (a certain host)".